tingsdreamweaver/tingsdreamweaver.github.io/_posts/Learning/2020-07-20-Learning SQL.md

 ### SQL Books
 -  'Head First SQL: Your Brain on SQL -- A Learner's Guide' - Lynn
 -  'MySQL Crash Course'

+## Process of write a query
+1. Decide on the output you want (list of columns)
+2. Identify the tables
+3. Identify the necessary filters
+	1. time/place/product
+	2. partition columns
+	3. unwanted data
+4. Decide if subqueries will be necessary and plan the structure
+5. write the SQL
+6. double check your partition filters and join conditions are sufficient
+7. Test and check for errors
+8. run query

 ## Mindmap
 ![](/public/img/database/SQL.png)